1995parham-goodies/binance-client/README.md

 ## Introduction

-Asan Pardakht wants to have Telegram bot and follows the market leads for investment in the crypocurrencies.
+Asan Pardakht wants to have Telegram bot and follows the market leads for investment in the cryptocurrencies.
 Here we are use the Binance data to find the leads that we can use 🤔

 ## Data Gathering